SS Panama (1939): Decommissioning and disposal

 James Parker was decommissioned on 25 February 1946 and transferred to the Maritime Administration, which returned the ship to her original owner.
 Her name was struck from the Navy List on 17 April 1946.

 Later civilian service

-The James Parker was returned to the Panama Railroad Company in July 1951.
+The James Parker was returned to the Panama Railroad Company in 1946, returning to service under her original name, and on her pre-war route of New York to Panama, on 20 September.
 On 9 January 1957 the liner was sold to American President Lines and renamed SS President Hoover.
 On 12 February 1964 the ship was sold to the Greek shipping company International Cruises S. A a Chandris Group Company, re-flagged under Greece, and renamed SS Regina.
 On 24 November 1964 the ship was re-flagged under Panama with the ownership unchanged and renamed SS Regina Prima.
 The ship was laid up at Piraeus, Greece in 1979 for final disposition and in 1985 towed to Aliağa a town of İzmir Province, Turkey to be broken up and scrapped.